rayaman/multi/README.md

   print("CSE3",arg1,arg2,...)
 end) -- lets not give this connection a name

--- no need for connect, but I kept that function because of backwards compatibility OnCustomEvent(function(arg1,arg2,...) print(arg1,arg2,...) end)
+-- no need for connect, but I kept that function because of backwards compatibility.
+OnCustomEvent(function(arg1,arg2,...)
+  print(arg1,arg2,...)
+end)